Majortel DC Power System FAQ Continued…

 Q. We don’t know what AC voltage is available in our remote sites.
 Can the Majortel operate on 115VAC or 208/240VAC?

-A. Yes, the Majortel rectifiers are truly wide range AC input capable of full capacity; therefore no derate penalty.
+A. Yes, the Majortel rectifier design is truly wide-range AC input making it capable of full capacity with either voltage supply; therefore no derate penalty.

 A. The rating for the alarm relays in all MTS-Com system controllers are the same.
-Each relay is rated 2A @ 30VDC or 1A @ 125VAC
+Each “dry-contact” relay is rated 2A @ 30VDC or 1A @ 125VAC.